Back

 > ...
 Math > Slopes, Intercepts, Equation of a Straight Line > Forecasting Using a Graph

-Often we use some data from the past to make predictions about things that haven’t happened.
-This works by graphing the data we have, then extending the line into areas where we don’t have data.
-We usually are given an x value and asked for the y value.
-The following video will show an example of this kind of forecasting.
+In this lesson, you will use graphs to forecast data.
+You often use some data from the past to make predictions about things that haven’t happened.
+This works by graphing the data you have then extending the line into areas where you don’t have data.
+You are usually given an x-value and asked for the y-value.

 Forecast the Value of a Linear Function Using a Graph